 Most mains in Guatemala are served with rice and/or tortillas.
 Traditional Guatemalan rice is often prepared with chopped carrots and bell peppers, while Guatemalan tortillas are made from corn and are usually a bit thicker than the ones we get from supermarkets back home.
 Also popular are the oddly coloured blue corn tortillas, which look suspiciously inedible but taste great.

 Guatamala has some of the best coffee in the world.
 In fact, the coffee I brought back from my trip is the first I’ve ever been able to drink without sugar.
-Which is either down to the flavour of the coffee or to my tastebuds finally growing up.
+That’s either down to the flavour of the coffee, or to my tastebuds finally growing up.
 Either way, the coffee is awesome, so make sure to try it.
 I especially liked the coffee shop by the dock in San Juan la Laguna on Lake Atitlan – the lovely lady who runs it makes a mean frappuccino!